Parenting From The Heart

 My palms got sweaty.

 Because I have two kids so close in age, I always try and get them in the same lessons when I can.
 The idea of only finding one open space for two kids stressed me out.
-I wanted the best opportunities for both of my kids.
+I wanted the best opportunities for both of my kids, and I loved the idea of my eldest child being there to support their younger sibling.

 As anxiety swept over me, I clicked refresh with more determination.